You want to master Italian, right?

 Mosalingua is an excellent app for students who want to improve their Italian (especially their vocabulary), which has developed its own unique and effective way of teaching Italian words and phrases.

-The app consists of learning 5 words or phrases at a time from flashcards before using different methods to try and memorize them, students can learn some of the basics of the language, like how to introduce yourself, but also some can learn words and phrases that are essential to be able to live in Italy.
+The app consists of learning 5 words or phrases at a time from flashcards before using different methods to try and memorize them, students can learn some of the basics of the language together with words and phrases that are essential to be able to live in Italy.

 One very useful feature of this app is that you can choose the words or phrases that you want to learn, giving a more student-directed learning experience.